Wellness Programs: Designing a 2025 Workplace Plan for Stress

 | Work-Life Balance | 30% | 2024 |

 As you can see, stress is multi-faceted.
-Your wellness program must address these root causes rather than just surface symptoms.
+Consequently, your wellness programs must address these root causes rather than just surface symptoms.
 This means integrating stress management into the broader scope of employee health benefits.

-Building the Foundation: Core Principles of a 2025 Wellness Program
+Building the Foundation: Core Principles of 2025 Wellness Programs

-A successful wellness program in 2025 should be holistic, data-driven, and inclusive.
+A successful wellness programs strategy in 2025 should be holistic, data-driven, and inclusive.
 Here are the core principles:

 - Personalization: One-size-fits-all solutions rarely work.
 Use employee surveys and health assessments to tailor offerings.